- Heather Ellis

 Christian Healthcare Ministries, my answer to rising healthcare costs

 Hi everyone!
 I have had a lot of friends ask me about what health insurance I use, and I wanted to compile all of the information into one place.
 I know a lot of people are looking into alternatives for expensive health insurance, especially here in Utah, so I hope this can help someone!
 There is a lot of information here but I tried to be thorough!
-If you do decide to join the program, I would love if you use my referral link at the bottom of the post, because I do get a free month of membership for one unit if you sign up using my code, and every little bit helps.
+If you do decide to join the program, I would love if you use my referral link, because I do get a free month of membership for one unit if you sign up using my code, and every little bit helps.
 Thank you so much!!

 *I also want to make a disclaimer that all of the information shared here is from my own personal experience and my understanding of how Christian Healthcare Ministries works.
 I am not speaking on behalf of them.
 Please do your own research to make sure it's the best fit for your family.
 They have a great website as well as VERY helpful customer service representatives who are easy to get a hold of and can answer all of your questions.*